dk14/wolfram-mega/docs/dsl.md

 decideNextAction()
 ```

-Typesefaty of Discreet is meant to ensure this does not happen as long as logic of the contract is sound.
+Typesefaty of Discreet🌿 is meant to ensure this does not happen as long as logic of the contract is sound.

 > Discreet relies on assumption that money supply is not "infinite" itself during lifespan of a contract.
 Non-zero energy/value of a unit.
 Units should have meaning.